NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 ``--remove-outliers-params``.
 That will ensure that in case the solution did not fully converge, valid matches with large reprojection error are not thrown out as outliers.

-See also the ``--auto-overlap-limit`` option, which can be used to determine which images overlap.

 .. _sfs_ba_validation: